mblarsen/vue-browser-acl/README.md

 Vue.use(Acl, user, acl => {...}, {strict: true, acl: {strict: true}}
 ```

-You can override this behaviour like this:
+You can override this behavior like this:

 ```javascript
 Vue.use(Acl, user, acl => {...}, {strict: true, acl: {strict: false}}